openandclose/tosixinch/docs/options.rst

     | (``200``)
     | ``[INT]``

-    If width or height of component pixel size is equal or above this value, class attribute ``tsi-tall`` or ``tsi-wide`` is added to the image tag, ``tsi-tall`` if height/width ratio is greater than the ratio of the e-reader display,
+    If width or height of image pixel size is equal or above this value, class attribute ``tsi-tall`` or ``tsi-wide`` is added to the image tag, ``tsi-tall`` if height/width ratio is greater than the ratio of the e-reader display,